 Contributions are subject to standard investment risks including, but not limited to, market and interest rate risks.
 The value of an Account may increase or decrease over time based on the performance of an Option.
 This may result in the value of the Account being more or less than amounts contributed.
 None of the Program Manager, the Underlying Funds, the Trustee, the State, or any instrumentality thereof, makes any guarantee of, nor has any legal obligations to ensure, the ultimate payout of any amount, including a return of contributions made to an Account.
-In addition, no level of investment return is guaranteed by the Program Manager, the Underlying Funds, the Trustee, the State or any other governmental entity.
+In addition, no level of investment return is guaranteed by the Program Manager, the Underlying Funds, the Trustee, the State or any instrumentality thereof.
+The IAdvisor 529 Plan is NOT backed by the full faith and credit of the State or any other governmental entity.